MattiaSestili/React-NewsWebsite/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Please run the script `npm install` to insure you have all the modules used in the development Then run `npm start` to load the project locally
+Please run the script `npm install` to insure you have all the modules used in the development.

+Then run `npm start` to load the project locally

 ## Available Scripts